genlin/CSS-content/billing-how-to-change-azure-account-profile.md

 ### Does updating my profile email also update my login email address?

 No. Updating the profile email address does not update your login email address.
-You must still log in with this address.
 To change your login email address, you have to transfer ownership of the account.

 ### Does updating my profile address also update my credit card billing address?